-While conduct prohibited by College policy may also be unlawful (sexual harassment, for example), the College's procedures, both formal and informal, are not a substitute for the protections and judicial process provided by the courts.
-College action does not follow the same rigid rules of formal legal proceedings, often includes counseling for those involved, and aspires to resolve the problem with a concern for the dignity of all.
+While conduct prohibited by this policy may also be unlawful (sexual assault, for example), SVA's procedures, both formal and informal, are not a substitute for the protections and judicial process provided by the courts.
+College action does not follow the same rigid rules of formal legal proceedings (including the Rules of Evidence in hearings), often includes counseling for those involved, and aspires to resolve the problem with a concern for the dignity of all.
 If disciplinary measures are deemed appropriate, they will be taken.